paulhibbitts/published-markdown-files/scratch.md

 # Leap into Open Publishing with Docsify-This!

-**Follow along during the session • Take notes • Try the challenges**
+**Follow along during the session • Try the challenges • Share results • Ask questions**

 ---